deepomicslab/SEAT/README.md

 The SEAT package provides sklearn style API for structure entropy based hierarchy detection and embedding.

+## Prerequisite

+If you want to use the GPU to train the hierarchical embedding, please install the GPU version of PyTorch (https://pytorch.org/) in advance.

 ## Install
 ```shell
 pip install pyseat